–Story and guide from the first successful Seven Lakes Trek Expedition Team organized by Jimu Mele & Kanki Miri.

-- VIP For energy- Add dried chana inside water bottle.
+- VIP For energy- Add dried chana inside the water bottle.
 You won’t be thirsty and hungry while walking.
 You should take Apple real juice and hike up, It helps.
-I took red bull for Day 1 and Day 3. (longest uphill walk with beautiful view of Mipi Village).
-Its tiring but view and the wind is jolly to eye.
+I took red bull for Day 1 and Day 3. (the longest uphill walk with a beautiful view of Mipi Village).
+It’s tiring but the view and the wind are jolly to the eyes.

 - No water source at camp one.

 - We call it- Damdum/Kamu (in our Idu Mishmi dialect).
-It is a black fly (very small size) which protects the forest from human invasion.
-Using Odomos or dettol will keep them away.
+It is a black fly (very small size) that protects the forest from human invasion.
+Using Odomos or Dettol will keep them away.
 Dettol is very effective.
-I used bike light cloth mask which protects all head with only eyes open.
-Damdum can’t enter tent so don’t worry while sleeping.
+I used a bike light cloth mask which protects all heads with only eyes open.
+Damdum can’t enter the tent so don’t worry while sleeping.
 Best of luck with Damdum future Seven Laker tekkers!

 - Packed everything, had breakfast/red tea and left by 6:40 am.
 Reached around 11 am.
 (4 hr 30 min walk) (6 hr for outside trekkers)

-- Day 2 is a hike through rain forest and thin bamboo vegetation.
+- Day 2 is a hike through the rainforest and thin bamboo vegetation.
 Bee as a companion shall follow humming behind you all the way.
 You will find churned Bamboo left by Red Pandas/Deer.

 Damdum.
 I remained healthy even if I didn’t boil water.
 But Please always boil water for people coming from other states.